-Turbo trainers are the cyclists new best friend at times like this when it’s impossible to get outside much.
+Turbo trainers are the cyclists new best friend at times like this when it’s hard to get outside very much.
 These mechanical masterpieces work by simulating the rolling resistance you would experience outdoors, only indoors!
 In this informative guide, we describe how to set up a turbo trainer, so it’s ready for some serious indoor cycling adventures.

 How do turbo trainers work?